 So, we loaded the Mercy Air Squirrel helicopter.
 It is made in Europe it has a flat floor and a sliding door which is very useful for getting aid cargo in and out.
 It also has two cargo compartments behind the main cabin.
 Here you can see these being loaded with food for Chinde town.
 Food is one aid item.
 Shelter could be another.
 Doctors, vaccines or water purification tools may be others.
 This day it was food.
 The food was provided by the Mozambican government.
 They were great to deal with.

-Why not become a regular donor to Wings Like Eagles here?
-Many of our gifts are small.
-So please don’t think its too little.
+Or why not become a regular donor to Wings Like Eagles?
+Many of our gifts are small: so please don’t think your donation is too little.
 If you give regularly, it soon builds up!
+Then we can respond quickly.
 Thank you so much!

 Food to the hungry.
-Lifesaving assistance to the isolated.
+Life-saving assistance to the isolated.
 Access for all.
+Help us to achieve all this.
 That’s how you can help us….
-It’s what we do!